k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/08_using_actors_in_boadway_flows.md

 ### Actor Overview

 A Broadway **Actor** represents an action that is executed on a [Stage](/articles/19_Broadway/19_broadway_flow_stages.md) of the [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) to get input parameters and return output parameters.
-Please read the following to about about Broadway Actors, to understand what is a dynamic logic Actor, which built-in Actors are available and how implicit type conversions are supported in Broadway:
+To learn more about Broadway Actors, to understand what are dynamic logic Actors, which built-in Actors are available and how implicit type conversions are supported in Broadway, please refer to:

 * [Actor Overview](/articles/19_Broadway/03_broadway_actor.md)
 * [Built-In Actor Types](/articles/19_Broadway/04_built_in_actor_types.md)